Pythagoras numbers of orders in biquadratic fields: Preliminaries

 We shall refer to this distinction often, speaking e.g.\ about \enquote{fields of type (B1)}.
 Note that the role of $p$ and $r$ is freely interchangeable and in the fields of type (B4), all three letters are interchangeable.

 We conclude this section by introducing another point of view on biquadratic fields.
-The usual way of defining a biquadratic field is by specifying two of the three values $p,q,r$.
+Usually, a biquadratic field is given by specifying two of the three values $p,q,r$.
 However, there is another, more symmetrical way of uniquely describing a biquadratic field: One can specify the values of $p_0, q_0$ and $r_0$, where $p_0=\gcd(q,r)$, $q_0=\gcd(p,r)$, $r_0=\gcd(p,q)$.
 These three numbers are pairwise coprime and square-free (but one of them is allowed to be $1$); any triple with these properties corresponds to a unique biquadratic field and vice versa.
 One easily sees that $p=q_0r_0$, $q=p_0r_0$ and $r=p_0q_0$.